aniketdhole07/basics/02-more-terminal.md

 # search within files of the projects folder for occurrences of the text "main"
 grep -n "main" ~/documents/projects/*

-# search all files in ~/documents and its subfolders for the whole word "ShapeFactory"
+# search all files in ~/documents and its subfolders for the whole word "shapes"
-grep -nrw "ShapeFactory" ~/documents/
+grep -nrw "shapes" ~/documents/
 ```

 ### Input/Output Redirection ###